-The field has developed a shared language for talking about complexity concepts and there is general agreement about the key characteristics of complex systems.
+The field has developed a shared language for talking about complexity concepts, and there is general agreement about the key characteristics of complex systems.
 Complexity science is increasingly developing tools relevant across disciplines that deal with complexity as it is.
 Our challenge is to find ways to equip our students with these tools, and this theory, so they can come to grips with complexity.
-Some teachers are already exploring these ideas with their students and some would like to start - in this paper we discuss the potential relevance of complexity science to the IB curriculum and present various strategies for integrating it in the programme.
-These issues will form the basis for the discussion at the IB pre-conference in October 2015.
+Some teachers are already exploring these ideas with their students and some would like to start.
+In this article we discuss the potential relevance of complexity science to the IB and present various strategies for integrating it in the programmes.
+These issues formed the basis for discussion at the International Baccalaureate (IB) pre-conference in October 2015.